mikehuntemann/9x16/waves-of-infrastructure.md

 Back in the days, peer-to-peer filesharing had the missing incentive structure for offering the content on torrents which led to a marketplace on the basis of althruism, therefore paving the way for the "free-rider problem".
 This mixed togother with a limited upload capacity which was asymmetrical to the download as well as the regulatory framework that suppressed the usage by the narration of piracy ("You wouldn't steal a car!") and threats of potential legal action.

+### Wave Two: Filesharing Services (decentralized)
+decentralized services "solved" the problems / bypassed the downsides / made trade-offs, so that there only had to be a one-time upload from the user with its limited upload bandwidth and then the service would handle all the download traffic, often limiting the amounts of downloads or the speed of bandwidth with freemium business models to pay for the servers.
+The browser was the only tool needed and download links could be shared easily.
+> file management is still in the hands of the user

-### Apple, Trust and the Music Industry
+### Wave Three: Apple, Trust and the Music Industry (centralized)
 > filesystem abstraction, closed system
 > but bootstrapped from p2p filesharing and ripping cds
 > managing the music files in an application dependent system for specifc music hardware (ipod), then became general purpose (iphone) which inherits the same control mechanisms
 > closed system with syncing increased trust of the industry to prevent the possibility of mobile device file-sharing

-### Wave Two: Filesharing Services (decentralized)
-decentralized services "solved" the problems / bypassed the downsides / made trade-offs, so that there only had to be a one-time upload from the user with its limited upload bandwidth and then the service would handle all the download traffic, often limiting the amounts of downloads or the speed of bandwidth with freemium business models to pay for the servers.
-The browser was the only tool needed and download links could be shared easily.
-> file management is still in the hands of the user

-### Wave Three: Streaming Services & Platforms (centralized)
+### Wave Four: Streaming Services & Platforms (vertical)
 streaming services made filesharing almost unneccessary for mainstream music, "all in one place", easy to navigate, no individual payments for a song, easy to mange, personal playlists
 > file management through platform also changes of industry through publishing on soundcloud